Azure Information Protection unified labeling client - Version release history and support policy

 Preview versions should not be deployed for end users on production networks.
 Instead, use the latest preview version to see and try new functionality or fixes that are coming in the next GA version.
 Preview versions that are not current are not supported.

-Use the following information to see what’s supported for the general availability version of the Azure Information Protection unified labeling client.
+Use the following information to see what’s new or changed for a supported release of the Azure Information Protection unified labeling client for Windows.
+The most current release is listed first.

-To compare features and functionality with the Azure Information Protection client, see Compare the clients.
+This client is replacing the Azure Information Protection client (classic).
+To compare features and functionality with the classic client, see Compare the clients.

 Support for advanced settings that you configure with PowerShell for the Security & Compliance Center.